intro2r/intro2r/unit1/index.md

 In this unit, you will become familiar with the R console, RStudio, and basic actions and operations in R.

+Follow the links to each lecture, lab, and reading.

+Scroll down to download the SWIRL lessons.

 ## Lesson 1.
 What is R?